+Other works have focused entirely on polynomial neural networks (PNNs) and their variants~\cite{yang2022polynomial,chrysos2023regularization,cheng2024multilinear,fronk2023interpretable}.
+PNNs typically refer to neural networks composed of polynomials~\cite{yang2022polynomial}.
+For example, PNNs have been successfully used for generative modeling tasks~\cite{chrysos2019polygan, chrysos2021conditional, wu2022adversarial}.
+An alternative polynomial-based approach, $\Pi$-Nets~\cite{chrysos2022ieee,chrysos2020ieee,chrysos2023regularization} modify convolutional neural nets to output polynomials of the input variables via high-order tensors.
+Similarly, Multilinear Operator Networks (MONet) \cite{cheng2024multilinear} and Interpretable Polynomial Neural ODEs \cite{fronk2023interpretable} integrate polynomials into the core components of the networks.
+In contrast to the methods above, our approach does not rely solely on polynomials.
+Instead, we augment traditional DNNs with a polynomial layer, outputting a linear combination of DNN and polynomial components.
+The PANN architectural design leverages the strengths of DNNs while enhancing expressivity through the augmented polynomials.

-Other work has explored hybrid approximation techniques.
-For instance, $\Pi$-Nets, introduced in \cite{chrysos2022ieee,chrysos2020ieee}, involve modifying convolutional neural nets to output polynomials of the input variables, represented via high-order tensors.
-In contrast, our approach outputs a linear combination of DNNs and polynomials.
-There are also many other works that directly replace DNNs with polynomials~\cite{chrysos2022eccv,goyal2020ieee,kileel2019expressive,li2019powernet}.
-Modern radial basis function-finite difference (RBF-FD) methods combine RBFs and polynomials together with orthogonality constraints that enforce polynomial reproduction.
-There, since closed-form expressions are available for the RBF basis, no training is required and the orthogonality constraint is enforced by treating the polynomial coefficients as Lagrange multipliers~\cite{BarnettPHS,bayona2019role,fasshauer2007meshfree,overlappedrbffd_2017,movingdomain_2021}.
-RBF-FD is primarily used to generate finite difference weights on scattered points, but barring the freedom to handle irregular point sets and domains, does suffer from many of the same issues as traditional polynomial approximation (for instance, the curse of dimensionality and difficulties tackling finitely-smooth function data).
+Many other works directly replace DNNs with polynomials~\cite{chrysos2022eccv,goyal2020ieee,kileel2019expressive,li2019powernet}.
+Modern radial basis function-finite difference (RBF-FD) methods combine RBFs and polynomials with orthogonality constraints that enforce polynomial reproduction.
+There, since closed-form expressions are available for the RBF basis, no training is required, and the orthogonality constraint is enforced by treating the polynomial coefficients as Lagrange multipliers~\cite{BarnettPHS,bayona2019role,fasshauer2007meshfree,overlappedrbffd_2017,movingdomain_2021}.
+RBF-FD is primarily used to generate finite difference weights on scattered points.
+However, barring the freedom to handle irregular point sets and domains, it suffers from many of the same issues as traditional polynomial approximation (for instance, the curse of dimensionality and difficulties tackling finitely smooth function data).
 In contrast, PANNs are global approximators that must be trained; the presence of a DNN introduces an entire family of orthogonality constraints, each presenting different cost-accuracy tradeoffs on different problems, but the overall method is robust to noise and inherits the benefits of DNNs.